Wellington Shire Council's vision is for happy people, healthy environment and thriving communities.

 Selected community representatives will be required to undergo registration and induction as Council volunteers, including applying for a Working With Children Check and National Police Check, with associated costs for the checks reimbursed by Council.

 Upon completing registration and induction, successful applicants will be provided a formal written offer of appointment.
-Community representatives are appointed for a term of three years, commencing from the date of formal appointment.
+Community representatives are appointed for a term of two years, commencing from the date of formal appointment.

 The 'National Disability Insurance Scheme (NDIS)' provides individualised support for eligible people with permanent and significant disability, their families and carers.